What is anaphylaxis?

 Let people know about the allergy and its management

-It’s important that family, carers, babysitters, early childhood educators and teachers know that your child has a severe allergy.
+Family, carers, babysitters, early childhood educators and teachers need to know that your child has a severe allergy.
 It’s a good idea for them to know how and when to use your child’s EpiPen or Anapen.
 They should also have a copy of your child’s anaphylaxis action plan.

 This lets people know about your child’s particular allergy.
 This can be important if your child has an allergic reaction and there are no people around who know about their allergy.